The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

-Here's a question I can't stop asking: infertility affects men and women in almost equal measure, so why do we, as women, so often set about trying to "fix" ourselves first?
+Here is a question I cannot stop asking: infertility affects men and women in almost equal measure, so why do we, as women, so often set about trying to "fix" ourselves first?

-Because there is a hyper-focus on female fertility, and I've lived it.
-Cycle mapping, injecting hormones, invasive ultrasounds, endless specialist visits, that's just the tip of the iceberg.
+Because there is a hyper-focus on female fertility, and I have lived it.
+Cycle mapping, injecting hormones, invasive ultrasounds, endless specialist visits, that is just the tip of the iceberg.
 It can leave you worried, riding a hormonal rollercoaster, or simply burnt out.
 Our reproductive systems even have their own dedicated specialty.
 But are our male counterparts offered the same education, support and resources?
 Because it takes two to tango.
 Fertility is a team sport.
 So why does the conversation feel so relentlessly female?

 What is male factor infertility?